borbelyattila11/ImageSignal/Simple Transforms.md

 When applied to an image, each pixel is repositioned and new pixel values are computed at non-integer coordinates using interpolation methods like bilinear or bicubic interpolation.
 Rotation often introduces artifacts such as aliasing or jagged edges, especially for high-frequency content.

+1. **Backward Mapping:** For each pixel in the output image, its corresponding location in the input image is determined using the inverse of the rotation matrix.
+2. **Interpolation:** Since the computed location in the input image is not exact pixel, its value is estimated based on the surrounding pixels.

 ## Bilinear Interpolation
 Estimates the value of a pixel at a non-integer position by linearly inteprolating along two dimensions.
 It uses the nearest 2x2 pixel grid surrounding the target position.